Lelo25/BPS_project/README.md

 - `original-event-logs/`: folder containing the (train and test) event logs used in the evaluation.
 - `ComputeLogDistance.py`: script to compute the distance measures proposed in the paper.
 - `simulated-logs/`: first folder containing the simulated logs evaluated in the paper (synthetic, SIMOD, and ServiceMiner).
-- `simulated-logs-2/`: second folder containing the simulated logs evaluated in the paper (synthetic, SIMOD, and ServiceMiner).

-The simulated logs folder is divided into two parts due to GitHub's file size limits.
-Depending on which datasets are required, please access either the first or the second folder accordingly.

 ### Usage Instructions